Adaptive deep learning framework for robust unsupervised underwater image enhancement: Method

-Our goal was to create uncertain labels that would reflect the uncertainty in the ground truth recording, rather than significantly altering the original labels.
 Our approach has several advantages, including saving time and increasing reliability compared to using human observers to generate reference maps.
 We evaluated the effectiveness of the generated reference maps in \cref{quntres} and \cref{qultres} by comparing the enhanced results to the subjective selections made by volunteers in the original UIEBD dataset.
+Our goal was to create uncertain labels that would reflect the uncertainty in the ground truth recording, rather than significantly altering the original labels.
+To achieve this, we utilized a Statistically Guided Multi-Colour Space Stretch (SGMCSS) or Colour Correction module.